-You can take a step further and create a free opt-in to promote participation and develop your email list at the same time.
+You can take this a step further and create a free opt-in to promote participation and develop your email list at the same time.

-Just like with any other social network, be sure to provide value, keep up with your page, respond to comments and messages in a timely manner, and encourage shares and promote organic growth.
+Just like with any other social network, be sure to provide value, keep up with your page, respond to comments and messages in a timely manner, encourage shares and promote organic growth.